 Ardie came to DIW in November of 2013.
 She has over 23 years of experience in grant writing and fundraising, working with such organizations as Tubman, Legal Aid Society of Minneapolis, and the Loft Literary Center prior to coming to DIW.

 John has extensive experience in finance/accounting, information technology, human resources, and administrative and strategic operations.
 He has 30+ years experience as a non-profit financial and administrative director in the Twin Cities and Washington D.C and has built multiple non-profit companies from the ground up, to financially stable multi-million dollar companies.

-Aaron has worked in a variety of programs at DIW including: YLDP, Be@School, Agindaasodaa! and Healing Spirit.
-As the current DIW Tobacco Cessation Coordinator, Aaron works with community organizations to reduce commercial tobacco use and instill traditional tobacco values within the Twin Cities Native population.
+Aaron has worked in a variety of programs at DIW including: YLDP, be@school, Agindaasodaa! and Healing Spirit’s HTHP program.
+Prior to his curret position, he worked as the DIW Tobacco Cessation Coordinator, where he worked with community organizations to reduce commercial tobacco use and instill traditional tobacco values within the Twin Cities Native population.